 Jonathan D. Schöps, Stephanie Kogler and Andrea Hemetsberger

-Johan Hagberg is Professor of business administration specializing in marketing at the School of Business, Economics and Law, University of Gothenburg.
-His research revolves around the digitalization of retailing, consumption and markets.
+Johan Hagberg is Professor of Business Administration specializing in marketing at the School of Business, Economics and Law at the University of Gothenburg, Sweden.
+His research revolves around the digitalization of retailing, consumption, and markets.

-Hans Kjellberg is Professor of marketing at Stockholm School of Economics, where he heads the Department of Marketing and Strategy and the Centre for Market Studies.
+Hans Kjellberg is Professor of Marketing at Stockholm School of Economics, Sweden, where he heads the Department of Marketing and Strategy and the Centre for Market Studies.
 His research focuses on economic coordination in general, and the organizing of markets in particular.